 I am a regular reader of Melissa Culbertson’s Blog Clarity blog (formerly Momcomm), I really enjoy her writing and insights.
 A few years ago I took her Content Brew course and loved it!
 I learned about Buffer from her, and I learned about Evernote (affiliate) from her as well, two tools that I love!
 The course reinforced a lot of the practices that I learned through my experiences in digital marketing and for people who haven’t worked in a professional marketing environment, I can tell you, Melissa’s course will teach you a lot.

 The one training I have yet to take, but I know it’s going to be a good one is Pinning Perfect, also from Melissa.
-This one is a 2-week where Melissa has engaged Pinterest expert, Anna Luther from My Life and Kids to share her pinning secrets.
+This one is a 2-week course where Melissa has engaged a Pinterest expert, Anna Luther from My Life and Kids to share her pinning secrets.
 The August course is already sold out, I am signed up for the September one and can’t wait to take it!

 How about you?
 What tools have helped you?
 Please share!